-The Shares will be offered by Innovator ETFs Trust (formerly Academy Funds Trust) (the "Trust"), which was established as a Delaware statutory trust on October 17, 2007.
-The Trust is registered with the Commission as an investment company and has filed, for each Fund, a registration statement on Form N-1A ("Registration Statement") with the Commission on behalf of the Funds.
-Each Fund intends to qualify each year as a regulated investment company (a "RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended.
-Innovator Capital Management, LLC (the "Adviser") is the investment adviser to the Funds and Milliman Financial Risk Management LLC (the "Sub-Adviser") is the sub-adviser.
-Rule 14.11(i)(7) provides that, if the investment adviser to the investment company issuing Managed Fund Shares is affiliated with a broker-dealer, such investment adviser shall erect a "fire wall" between the investment adviser and the broker-dealer with respect to access to information concerning the composition and/or changes to such investment company portfolio.
-In addition, Rule
+Form N-1A ("Registration Statement") with the Commission.5 Each Fund intends to qualify each year as a regulated investment company (a "RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended.6 Innovator Capital Management, LLC (the "Adviser") is the investment adviser to the Funds and Milliman Financial Risk Management LLC (the "Sub-Adviser") is the sub-adviser.
+Rule 14.11(i)(7) provides that, if the investment adviser to the investment company issuing Managed Fund Shares is affiliated with a broker-dealer, such investment adviser shall erect a "fire wall" between the investment adviser and the broker-dealer with respect to access to information concerning the composition and/or changes to such investment company portfolio.7 In

-See Post-Effective Amendment Nos.
-191, 192, 193, and 194 to Registration Statement on Form N-1A for the Trust, which were filed with the Commission on February 6, 2019 (File Nos.
+See Post-Effective Amendment No. 237 to Registration Statement on Form N-1A for the Trust, which was filed with the Commission on July 12, 2018 (File Nos.
 333-146827 and 811-22135).
-The descriptions of the Funds and the Shares contained herein are based on information in the Registration Statement.
+The description of the Funds and the Shares contained herein are based on information in the Registration Statement.
 There are no permissible holdings for the Funds that are not described in this proposal.
 The Commission has issued an order granting certain exemptive relief to the Trust under the Investment Company Act of 1940 (15 U.S.C.
 80a-1) ("1940 Act") (the "Exemptive Order").
 See Investment Company Act Release No. 32854 (October 6, 2017) (File No. 812-14781).

-7 26 U.S.C.
+6 26 U.S.C.
 851.

-An investment adviser to an open-end fund is required to be registered under the Investment Advisers Act of 1940 (the "Advisers Act").
+7 An investment adviser to an open-end fund is required to be registered under the Investment Advisers Act of 1940 (the "Advisers Act").
 As a result, the Adviser and its related personnel are subject to the provisions of Rule 204A-1 under the Advisers Act relating to codes of ethics.
 This Rule requires investment advisers to adopt a code of ethics that reflects the fiduciary nature of the relationship to clients as well as compliance with other applicable securities laws.
-Accordingly, procedures designed to prevent the communication and misuse of non-public
+Accordingly, procedures designed to prevent the communication and misuse of non-public information by an investment adviser must be consistent with Rule 204A-1 under the Advisers Act.
+In addition, Rule 206(4)-7 under the Advisers Act makes it unlawful for an investment adviser to provide investment advice to clients unless such investment adviser has (i) adopted and implemented written policies and procedures reasonably designed to prevent violation, by the investment adviser and its supervised persons, of the Advisers Act and the Commission rules adopted thereunder; (ii) implemented, at a minimum, an annual review regarding the adequacy of the policies and procedures established pursuant to subparagraph (i)